Blackjacx/guides/ios-coding-guidelines.md

 #### Use [Camel Case](https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841) for acronyms like URL or HTML

 For names like `isHtmlValid` or `isUrlComplete` this improves readability of function and variable names (though it is different than Apple does it).
+Also see [this](https://www.hackingwithswift.com/swift/3.0/lower-camel-case) aticle.

 ## Colors